The Regency Wardrobe collection - research & making - Filigree

 This is my sketch of one from 1815-1820 from the National Trust Snowshill Wade Costume Collection.

 To see the original please see: http://www.nationaltrustcollections.org.uk/object/1349493

-With the bonnet I made I wanted to reflect the idea of hiding and of revelation, to play with the idea of protecting oneself from the sun, whilst yet also reflecting the silliness of extreme positions.
+I wanted the bonnet I made to be seen to play with the idea of hiding and of reveling, to play with the idea of protecting oneself from the sun, whilst yet also reflecting the silliness of extreme fashion.
 I wanted to make my bonnet entirely from one technique with a nod toward the open, semi-translucent possibilities of designs that used materials such as straw.

 Georgine de Courtais tells us that while "Hats made of satin were fashionable for full dress...In 1800 small or oval hats were almost universally worn, the former being suitable for the short hairstyles whilst the latter fitted comfortably over the Grecian coiffures.
 Both these hats were made with straw which, regardless of the season, was now immensely popular for hats worn with morning dress.
 Openwork and “patent perforated” Leghorn and Chip hats, striped straw and coloured chip, especially yellow, were popular, in the first three years of the century. "

 And another detail that fascinated me is to be found in Women's Headdress and Hairstyles which links some very interesting and specific attributes of the Regency milliner's art to a particular decade in which cardboard was used to mimic straw: "1810s - It seems straw bonnets were still de rigueur but with the aim of achieving the same look alternative less expensive materials were often used.
 ‘Bonnet board’ for example was cardboard pressed in a roller machine to create a design.
 It was created in part in response to the lack of trade goods available from Napoleon’s Italy, the traditional source for quality straw bonnets."